Firm’s Flagship Application Migrated to Microsoft Azure with the help of MATRIX Offshore

 The decision was made to move the application to the Cloud and enjoy improved cost efficiencies, flexibility, availability, security, and more.

-MATRIX Nearshore located in Monterrey, Mexico was chosen to help move the application and upgrade the environment.
+The MATRIX offshore team was chosen to help move the application and upgrade the environment.

-“The application was hard to update,” said Tom Williamson, Director, Application Development and Architecture at MATRIX.
+“The application was hard to update,” said Tom Williamson, Director, Application Development and Architecture.
 “It was brittle.
 Make one change and you would likely break something else.”

 “Our goal was to get it safely into a more stable environment, so we chose Microsoft’s public Cloud Azure, which we have a lot of experience with,” he said.